 Nairn returned to Scotland in the 1970s as the debate over independence was gathering pace.
 He had been scathing about the SNP, at one stage branding them, only half-jokingly, “a junta of corporal-punishers and Kirk-going cheese-parers”.
 But his attitude changed as a new generation of leftwing activists emerged within the party.
 He has never shown much interest in public policy.
-He maps broad historical trends.
+His gift is for mapping broad historical trends.
 Just as his views on Scotland evolved, so too did his relationship with Marxism.
 The end of the Soviet Union was an important moment.
 It made him less prescriptive; less confident that class was society’s key galvanising dynamic.

 “Marxism was part of the old world,” he says.
 “The idea that social class would be the main guide, provide the leadership, the way forward, it didn’t, it couldn’t, and the collapse of the USSR has shown this, unmistakably.”

 Does he still consider himself part of the left?
 “I do in the sense of not being part of the neoliberal tide or its side-currents.
 I suppose that was one of the benefits of old-fashioned Marxism: it inoculated us against other enthusiasms, replacement philosophies and ideologies.”

 Nairn has his critics.
 He’s not very popular with unionists, for one thing.
 But it’s impossible to deny the force of his analysis.
 When I was editing Old Nations in 2014, I was repeatedly struck by how prescient his work has been.